tejasbadani/SnapSieve/README.md

 ## 🧠 Inspiration

 Snapsieve was built to make **visual decision-making effortless**.
-Whether you're deciding which product to buy, which picture to post, or comparing creative designs, Snapsieve provides a clean, focused interface to help you decide what looks best.
+Whether you're deciding which product to buy, which picture to post, or comparing creative designs, Snapsieve provides a clean, focused interface to help you decide what looks best using crowd voting.

 ---